Comprehensive Post-COVID Care Now Available! Click here to learn more.

 What is The Form i-693 USCIS Medical Exam Validity Period?

-The most appropriate way to go about this USCIS i-693 application is to have the medical examination scheduled as close as possible to the time of filing the application; as the i-693 form carries its validity for upto 2 years, staring from the day of authorized civil surgeon’s signature.
+The most appropriate way to go about this USCIS i-693 application is to have the medical examination scheduled as close as possible to the time of applying; as the form i-693 carries its validity for up to 2 years, starting from the day of authorization civil surgeon’s signature.

-Once the time span of 2 years has been completed, the applicants will then be required to submit a new i-693 form all over again.
+Once the period of 2 years has been completed, the applicants will then be required to submit a new i-693 form all over again.

-Do Insurances Cover The i-693 Exam For USCIS?
+Do Insurances Cover The i-693 Exam For United States Citizenship and Immigration Services?

 No!
-Majority of the travel or health insurance plans do not commonly cover these USCIS medical examinations – However, at Manhattan Medical Arts, we will ensure to provide you with an invoice for the conducted exam, for possible reimbursement.
+The majority of travel or health insurance plans do not commonly cover these USCIS medical examinations – However, at Manhattan Medical Arts, we will ensure to provide you with an invoice for the conducted psychiatric or medical problem exam, for possible reimbursement.

-How Much Does The USCIS Medical Examination Cost?
+How Much Does The US Immigration Medical Examination Cost?

 The cost designated for a USCIS medical exam has shown great variations based on the country and the doctors involved in the process.